airbytehq/airbyte/docs/docusaurus/deploying_and_reverting_docs.md

 ![docs are fun](../assets/docs/docs.jpg)

+We use Github Pages for hosting this docs website, and Docusaurus as the docs framework.
 Docusaurus has a strange deployment pattern.
 Luckily that pattern is abstracted away from you.

-If you were looking for the contribution guide [check this doc out](contributing_to_docs.md)
+The source code for the docs lives in the [airbyte monorepo's `docs/` directory](https://github.com/airbytehq/airbyte/tree/master/docs).
+To publish the updated docs on this website after you've committed a change to the `docs/` markdown files, it is required to locally run a manual publish flow.

 Docs will deploy from whatever branch you are in.
 You will probably want to deploy from master, but that is at your discretion.